 You chose to use Opensea to get the value of what people on Opensea will pay you for.
-That data isn’t on chain because that’s not how markets work.
-This is like saying that you expect the price of Apples to be the same in the UK as it is in China.
-They’re going to be priced differently and deciding on one single price is impossible.
+That data isn’t on chain because that’s not how markets work, although it’d be cool if every market place used the same market-order book on-chain.

 People are excited about NFT royalties for the way that can benefit creators, but royalties aren’t specified in ERC-721

 You’re right, royalties are specified in ERC-2981.
 I would also like to point out that ERC-721 is not the only NFT standard, take a look at ERC-1155 if you wanted to dive deeper :-)

 so OpenSea has its own way of configuring royalties that exists in web2 space.
 Iterating quickly on centralized platforms is already outpacing the distributed protocols and consolidating control into platforms.

 This is true, but also, fuck Opensea.

 “It’s early days still” is the most common refrain I see from people in the web3 space when discussing matters like these.
 In some ways, cryptocurrency’s failure to scale beyond relatively nascent engineering is what makes it possible to consider the days “early,” since objectively it has already been a decade or more.

 This is because it is early days, still.
 As you could read from my article there is so much work being done.
 NFTs are only 3 years old.
 Layer 1’s and 2’s are arguably only around a year old.